 individual components thereof,

-in nominal terms exclusive of GST for the supply of a gas transmission service.
+in nominal terms exclusive of GST for the supply of a gas transmission service, and does not include any tariff, fee or charge set by a capacity auction.

-In this clause, 'quantities' means the amounts supplied (other than forecast) of gas transmission services corresponding to the extent practicable to prices.
+'Quantity' means the amounts supplied of gas transmission services corresponding to the extent practicable to prices, expressed in units of GJ, km, day or other unit applicable to such supply.

 Pass-through costs

 Subject to subclause (4), a pass-through cost is-